Compost is a wonderful soil amendment and very easy to make. You need organic matter, moisture, oxygen, and bacteria.

 Containers need to have plenty of ventilation and some moisture.

 Nothing.
-Compost can be created by making a 6x6x5 foot pile of alternating brown and greed debris.
+Compost can be created by making a 6x6x5 foot pile of alternating brown and green debris.
+The brown supplies carbon, the green supplies nitrogen.

 Chicken wire in a cylinder.
 Mount 2 stakes in the ground and wrap chicken wire around it.
 Remove the chicken wire, turn the compost, put the compost back in chicken wire receptacle.
 The cylinder should be about 3 feet in diameter and 3 to 4 feet tall.